Claude Design = Premium Portfolio Websites In Minutes

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 11:00, where the video says: “But, here's the one that changes everything.
 You see this panel down here on the right?
 Claude actually built this.
 It looks at what was generated, and it picks the things that you'd probably want to change.
 So,...”

 03